luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-026-ligand-fingerprint/description.md

 - Domain: Computational Chemistry
 - Subtask Categories: Computational Analysis
 - Source: chemosim-lab/ProLIF
-- Expected Output: ligand_fingerprint_pred.csv
 - Output Type: Tabular

 ## Task

 Generate the interaction fingerprints between a selected ligand and protein for the first 10 trajectory frames.
+Combine the ligand, protein, type of interactions, and frame index into a name in the output CSV file.
+Additionally, save the status of the fingerprint under the column Y.
 ## Dataset

 N/A